tomahg/LocalWhisper/README.md

 1. Press **F9** (hold for hold-to-talk, or tap to toggle) — an overlay appears in the bottom-right corner
 2. Speak — a live audio level indicator shows the microphone is active
-3. Release / press again to stop — the server transcribes the full recording in one pass
+3. Release / press again to stop — the server transcribes and the result appears with a **Kopier** button

-4. The result appears in the overlay with a **Kopier** button; click to copy to the clipboard
+**Optional: auto-send on silence** — enable in Lyd settings for continuous dictation.
+The server transcribes each pause automatically and text accumulates in the overlay while the microphone stays open.
+Press the hotkey to finish.

 The client streams raw 16kHz PCM audio over WebSocket while recording.
-When stopped, the server runs a single inference pass on the complete buffer and returns the final transcription.
-This gives better quality than sliding-window approaches since Whisper processes the full utterance as a unit.
+When stopped (or when a silence pause is detected), the server runs an inference pass on the buffered audio and returns the transcription.

 ---